Amateur Radio is a fun, technical hobby for all ages.

 • Radio & Electronics School (online).

-Once you have completed your study you sit the tests which are administered by the Australian Maritime College.
+Once you have completed your study you sit the tests which are administered by the Australian Communications and Media Authority (ACMA).

 Like so many hobbies and activities, there are some costs associated with getting started.